 “It was a dream come true for me where you get a degree in sport at ICMS.
-At most unis you can get a degree and get an insight into sport, but to have it totally tailored to sport and your passions is ideal.”
+At most higher education institutions you can get a degree and get an insight into sport, but at ICMS your bachelors or masters degree is totally tailored to sport and your passions is ideal.”

 ICMS Sports Management student Alec Morgan agreed, and urged others hoping to forge a career in the sports industry to take advantage of opportunities such as the Giants internship.

 “The sports industry is all about connections so get in there… if you can get a job where your passion lies it’s where you want to stay.
 I can’t say where I’ll be in ten years’ time but definitely being here is probably the best place where you can put your best foot forward and step into the industry.
 From there you grow and new opportunities arise and from there your career grows,” Morgan said.